abenavides333/sf-code-migration-to-sfdx/README.md

 - The following files won't keep the log history because they are changing structure in the files:
   - Static Resources
   - Objects
 - Sharing Rules can break during renaming operation.
 To avoid this, move files in small batches.
+Some files could be marked as deleted and added again in the new path.
 - Some objects could keep the log history after the renaming operation.

 ## Documentation